and when I moved to Pakistan

 The sound was like a mountain falling over.)

 It became clear we needed to leave too, although that was not what we wanted.
-For my partner and I both, Lahore was a good place.
+For my partner and I both, Lahore had been a good place.